- Kenya is multifaceted, with lively urban areas alongside powerful nature and heavenly beaches

 TSAVO WEST PARK - MOMBASA - DIANI

-Transfer to Voi Station and train to Mombasa (around four hours).
-On arrival, take your private transfer to the beautiful beaches of Diani on the shores of the Indian Ocean.
+Today you will be privately transferred to Mombasa (around five hours).
+On arrival, a private transfer will take you to the beautiful beaches of Diani on the shores of the Indian Ocean.
 Enjoy a four-night stay in a small ten-room hotel on a white sandy beach, built in a Swahili style around a lovely swimming pool.
-You can see the sea from your bed, and only a few steps separate you from the crystal clear waters.
+You can see the sea from your bed, and only a few steps separate you from the crystal-clear waters.
 From the shade of the umbrellas, watch the dhows (traditional wooden boats) glide over the unfolding water.

 Now it's time four days of pure rest.
 You probably won't want to tear yourself away from the soft sand of Diani's almost deserted beaches.
 However, if you're feeling a little more energetic, you can enjoy a massage at the hotel, go diving or snorkelling and spot the marine life that live in these warm waters, try kitesurfing, windsurfing or kayaking, play a round of golf, or follow a local fisherman at low tide and learn more about the shellfish species that can be found on the shoreline.
 If you want, you can go even further and visit Mombasa.
 Soak up its harbour, the testimonies of its history, between Portuguese and Omani settlers; and its maze of alleyways, home to craft stalls and wood-carving workshops.